 Scheduling a post natively on Facebook is pretty simple.
 When you’ve finished typing your post, don’t hit “Publish” straight away, but click on the little downwards arrow and select “Schedule” from the drop-down menu.

-Play around with these five strategies.
+Play around with these six strategies.
 Experiment.
-We think you’ll be pleased with how quickly you can increase the engagement with your posts.
+We think you’ll be pleased with how quickly you can increase engagement with your posts.

 Do your social media posts get lots of attention?
 What strategies do you use?
 What would you add to this list?
 Share your comments below.